The rise of robotic assisted surgery

 Transoral Robotic surgery (TORS) appeared to offer the potential to excise these tumours and treat patients more quickly without the side effects of radiotherapy.
 Long term follow-up of the ORATOR trial, comparing radiotherapy with TORS, sadly appears to show a slight disadvantage in swallowing outcomes with TORS when compared to radiotherapy.
 There is no clear ‘winner’ here and it shows that both surgeons and radiotherapists need to continue to innovate and test techniques carefully in trials.

 There is an old adage that a good surgeon knows when to operate but an excellent surgeon knows when not to.
-Robots may allow surgeons to do what was not previously possible, but some surgeons are assessing the necessity of procedures previously considered normal.
+Robots may allow surgeons to do what was not previously possible, but some surgeons are assessing the necessity of procedures previously considered routine.

 For example, in breast cancer surgery it has been routine to operate to remove the lymph nodes in the armpit next to the breast (axilla).
 Removing these nodes allows the cancer team to fully understand the spread of the cancer and remove those cells.
 But we know that axillary surgery can cause pain, nerve damage and swelling of the arm (lymphedema).
-Over the last few decades, there has been a steady shift away from taking all the lymph glands (axillary clearance) to a ‘smart’ sample of a small number of ‘sentinel’ nodes.
+Over recent decades, there has been a steady away from taking all the lymph glands (axillary clearance) to a ‘smart’ sample of a small number of ‘sentinel’ nodes.